kpsysops/vagranting-nginx/README.md

 # vagranting-nginx
-[quickLabs] Setup nginx in VMs on your local workstation with Vagrant
+[quickLabs] Setup nginx in VBOX VM on your local workstation with Vagrant